What is Eye Movement Desensitization and Reprocessing Therapy and how can it help? First, let’s start with how trauma works.

 Eye Movement Desensitization and Reprocessing therapy is not a way to block your pain or to forget about it.
 It is a form of therapy that will help you unblock and see the experience through a positive filter, so that you can break the cycle and move forward from your trauma.

-EMDR is a therapy service offered by Loving Life Therapy.
+EMDR is a therapy service offered by Loving Life Today.
 To learn more about how to set up your first appointment and what to expect (and to get $25 OFF your first appointment), enter your email address below to get our free counseling PDF packet and a discount coupon code.
-Or call us with any questions at 813-609-6946.